 There are a number of additional operations of the interface Container that enable efficient searching of the repository.
-Refer to the Orbix C++ Programmer's Reference for details.
+Refer to the Orbix Reference Guidefor details.

 Containment Descriptions

 The containment framework reveals which definitions are made within which interface or module.
 However, each repository object, besides the possible property of being a Contained or Container, also retains the details of an IDL definition.
 Calling describe() on a Contained object returns a Description struct holding these details.